 The two armours – both signed by Iwai Yozaemon of Nambu, one of the most acclaimed of the Iwai and the personal armourer of Tokugawa Ieyasu – form part of a series of presentation armours by the same maker (all of domaru type), which may be seen in a number of European collections.
 Four are in the Musee de l’Armee, Paris (nos G.751-4).
 Two are in Schloss Ambras near Innsbruck (nos PA.586-7).
 One of the two royal gift armours in Copenhagen is signed by Iwai Yozaemon (from the Royal Danish Kunstkammer, nos EAb31-2).
 Two more are in the Real Armeria, Madrid (nos E-133-4).
 Both of these were damaged in the fire of 1884 in the Real Armeria, but one (E-133 with the kote now shown with E-134) was illustrated in its original state by Gaspard Sensi in Achille Jubinal, La Armeria Real, Paris, 1839 2, no. 13.

 When modern American warships arrived in 1853 the Japanese could not refuse the demands to open their ports to foreign ships.
 Other nations quickly arranged diplomatic relations with Japan, including Britain, which sent an envoy in 1859.

-The new relationship included an exchange of gifts in 1860: Japanese arms and armour, some of which can be seen here, were sent to Queen Victoria from Shogun Tokugawa Iemochi.
+The new relationship included an exchange of gifts in 1860: Japanese arms and armour, some of which can be seen on display in the Oriental Gallery at the Royal Armouries in Leeds, were sent to Queen Victoria from Shogun Tokugawa Iemochi.
 In 1867 the last shogun abdicated and Japan entered a period of rapid change.